 I think that there are a lot of families out there that would like to drop out of the race to get into the most prestigious college possible.
 They know that there are good reasons to look elsewhere.
-With seemingly ever decreasing admission rates, the numbers are against you.
-And financially, it often just makes sense to go to a lesser known school.
+With seemingly ever decreasing admission rates among the brand name schools, the numbers are against you.
+And financially, it often just makes sense to go to a lesser-known school.
 But people can’t help but wonder if doing so means “settling” for less.
 They want to know what happens to people who go to colleges no one has ever heard of.

 Let’s get something out of the way first.
 Colleges and universities that are generally nationally recognized are graduating successful students.
 Their students obviously are getting jobs and being accepted into graduate school.